twonfi/jimmydin7.auth-ysws/README.md

 Remember: The more original and creative your project is, the better!
 These are just starting points - feel free to come up with your own unique ideas!

+## 🤝 Need Help?

+Join the [#authly](https://hackclub.slack.com/archives/authly) channel on the Hack Club Slack to:
+- Get help with your project
+- Share your progress
+- Connect with other participants
+- Ask questions about the program

 ## Tech-Stack
 Simple static website with:
 - html